-Marina Abramovic, The Artist Is Present (2010) had her sitting all day, every day, for three months in the atrium of the Museum of Modern Art in New York, engaging in silent one-to-one encounters with members of the public. giving “unconditional love to complete strangers”.
+Marina Abramovic, The Artist Is Present (2010).
+She sat all day, every day, for three months at MoMA New York, engaging in silent one-to-one encounters with members of the public, giving “unconditional love to complete strangers”.

 Bethan Huws, From New York to San Francisco to… Induction to an actor: “For you, and therefore for us, the works of art in the exhibition cease to exist; there is nothing in the gallery space except the gallery, yourself and the other visitors.”

 Tehching Hsieh, Rope Piece (1983-84), he was tied to fellow artist Linda Montano for a year.

 Alina Popa, All of Nothing (2014).
 A paradoxical process of producing nothing in the situation of a performance, while live commenting on how this (doesn't) works.
 This attempt produces 'something' that has to be continuously negated.
 "All of Nothing negates that the performance happens where and when it is performed.
 It lingers in vagueness and dissipation, looking for something that appears in the blind spots of nothing."

 John Baldessari, I Am Making Art (1971).
 He says repetitively "I Am Making Art" as he makes a series of simple body movements.

 Jiří Kovanda, In 2004, for the show Being the Future, he spent the entire opening hidden behind a column in a remote part of the building.
 Since the 70s he has used his body for actions almost impossible to distinguish from real life (bumping into passersby, waiting for the telephone to ring, opening his arms in the streets of Prague).